discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!  \
 Food and utility variations, fractal god titles, as well as modifier uptimes can potentially alter the optimal boss-specific build slightly. <Item id="74978"/> gives higher ferocity stats for Dark AI reflects, but <Item id="24836"/> is also great. \
-Calculated with 50% double helix uptime and 50% titanic strain.
+Calculated with 50% double helix uptime and 50% titanic strain and selected for ferocity.

 </Character>